-Otto von Bismarck, was a Prusso-German statesmen who was the architect and first chancellor of the German Empire.
-“Driven by a strong sense of power,” Bismarck entered politics in 1847, where he was eventually appointed minister president by King Wilhelm I of Prussia.
+Otto von Bismarck was a Prusso-German statesman who was the architect and first chancellor of the German Empire.
+“Driven by a strong sense of power,” Bismarck entered politics in 1847, where he was eventually appointed Minister President by King Wilhelm I of Prussia.
 Thus, it was here that the “Iron Chancellor” was born.
 Over the next few decades, Bismarck would use everything at his disposal to achieve his ultimate goal, the total and/or complete unification of Germany.
 The process would be long and tedious, but it would be nothing that the famed “iron and blood” chancellor could not handle.
 Bismarck’s unification efforts centered around three major wars that he used to bring unity to the German people.
 These wars included the Schleswig-Holstein War of 1864, the Austro-Prussian War of 1866, as well as the Franco-Prussian War of 1870.
-Through political manipulation, Bismarck was able to use these three wars to bring about unification to Germany for the first time since the Holy Roman Empire.
+Through political manipulation, Bismarck was able to use these three wars to bring about a unification of Germany for the first time since the Holy Roman Empire.

 Rise of Otto von Bismarck

 Before looking at Bismarck’s unification efforts, it is important to first address the rise of Bismarck to his position of Minister President, as well as look at several of the controversies that arose following his rise to power.
 Not only will this allow for a more clear depiction of Bismarck’s strong personality, but it will also show how Bismarck would later use these many controversies to his advantage and bring about further unification of the German people.